molleik/GEP_NG/README.md

 └── README.md                              # This README file
 ```
 ## License
-This work is licensed under a [https://creativecommons.org/licenses/by/4.0/](Creative Commons Attribution 4.0 International License).
+This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 [![License: CC BY 4.0](https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)